rafalhogent/ThemeSwitcher-for-SumatraPDF/README.md

 # ThemeSwitcher-for-SumatraPDF

-1. Make to SumatraPDF-settings files with values you like adjust contrast/brightness by modifying Properties
+1. Make 2 SumatraPDF-settings files with values you like adjust contrast/brightness by modifying Properties

 ## SumatraPDF-settings_DARK.txt